emnafta/dev/Solidity.md

 Solidity is the language of the Ethereum Network.
+Hi